mustafa-siddiqui/My-Shell/README.md

 A simple, basic shell.

 #### Notes:
+Currently supports three built-in commands:
+* cd (change dir)
+* help (info about cmds)
+* exit (to exit the shell program)
+Other shell programs/cmds like vim, ls are run as processes.

-Currently supports arguments only separated by whitespaces.
+Currently supports arguments separated by whitespaces only.

 #### TBD:
 Incorporate generic linked list implementation to store arguments and consequently support statements like 'PartOne\ PartTwo' to be one argument.